top of page

 Fresh organic garlic.jpg

 Garlic is a healthy addition to your dog's diet as long as you don't over do!
 It is antibiotic, prebiotic, antifungual and antiparasitic.
 It supports beneficial bacteria in the digestive tract and eliminates harmful bacteria.
 It guards against fleas, ticks and worms.
 It prevents the formation of blood clots, decreases cholesterol build up, widens blood vessels and helps prevent the formation of tumours.
 It stimulates the lymphatic system to remove wastes.
+A small amount can be added to the Other Ingredients mix

 (RDI 1/4 clove per day)